SEM725 - Materials for Additive Manufacturing

 |Scheduled learning activities - campus||

-1 x 2 hour class per week, 1 x 2 hour studios per week, 1 x 2 hour practical in weeks 3, 4 and 5.
+1 x 2 hour studio per week, 1 x 2 hour practical laboratory per week.

 Unit Fee Information